SagSalvatore/POWERBIDASH/README.md

 ---

 ## How to Use
-1. Download the `.pbix` file and open it in Power BI Desktop.
+1. Download the `.pbix` file and open it in Power BI Desktop or open this link - https://github.com/SagSalvatore/POWERBIDASH/blob/main/Call%20Centre%20dashboard.pbix
 2. Dataset - https://github.com/SagSalvatore/POWERBIDASH/blob/main/credit_risk_dataset%20-%20Copy.csv for the insights.
 3. Use the interactive slicers and filters to explore the data dynamically.
 4. Contains screenshots of the dashboard for the easy preview.